-Q.5.1 1996 - May [6] (b) Descriptive

-Narrate installin designing and (10 marks)

-OR 1999 - Nov [7] (c) Descriptive

-Enumerate the factors which are to be considered before installing a system of cost accounting in a manufacturing organisation.
-(5 marks)

-OR 2010 - Nov [6] (b) (i) Short Notes

-Write short note on the essential factors for installing a Cost Accounting System.
-(4 marks)

-OR 2017 - May [5] (b) Descriptive

-What are the essential factors for installing a cost accounting system?
+Q.5.1 1996 - May [6] (b), RTP Descriptive Narrate the essential factors to be considered while installing a Cost Accounting System. designing and (10 marks) OR 1999 - Nov [7] (c) Descriptive Enumerate the factors which are to be considered before installing a system of cost accounting in a manufacturing organisation.
+(5 marks) OR OR 2010 - Nov [6] (b) (i) Short Note Write short note on the essential factors for installing a Cost Accounting System.
+(4 marks) OR 2017 - May [5] (b) Descriptive What are the essential factors for installing a cost accounting system?